-- George Herbert Mead (1863 – 1931) – George Herbert Mead is best known for two interrelated concepts that shaped role theory – pragmatism and symbolic interactionism.
+- George Herbert Mead (1863 – 1931) – George Herbert Mead is best known for two interrelated concepts that shaped role theory – pragmatism and the interactionst perspective in sociology.
 Pragmatism is the notion that there does not exist an ultimate reality, and that individuals create their own reality by accepting what they find useful from their external environment, and discarding what they don’t.
 Symbolic interactionism is the idea that meanings of objects and concepts are derived from social interaction. .

 - Erving Goffman (1922 – 1982) – Erving Goffman was a Canadian sociologist best known for his work The Presentation of Self in Everyday Life, one of the most influential books in sociology.
 Goffman compared the everyday interactions of people to a theatrical performance, in which each individual attempts to present a specific side of their self to others, while hiding other sides.
 The more we interact with others, the more we learn how to fine tune this “performance” that we put on, which is, in effect, indistinguishable from our true self.